TrEE-TIMC/compbio/_peoples/jullien.md

 twitter: "https://twitter.com/JullienMargaux"
 ---

-**Margaux Jullien***Margaux Jullien** is a postdoctoral researcher using bioinformatics to study coevolution in proteins.
+**Margaux Jullien** is a postdoctoral researcher using bioinformatics to study coevolution in proteins.
 She previously worked on plant population and quantitative genetics.